8rxn/infinitemeals/CONTRIBUTING.md

-# Contributing to the Next.js Open Source Project
+# Contributing to the InfiniteMeals Project

-Thank you for your interest in contributing to the Next.js Open Source Project!
+Thank you for your interest in contributing to the InfiniteMeals Project!
 We appreciate your efforts to make this project better and welcome contributions from the community.

 ## How to Contribute